If you poke around a kitchen store or your friend's well-stocked kitchen, you'll see that there are many styles and types of kitchen knives.

 A paring knife is useful for many things you shouldn't do with your Chef's knife.
 Use it to peel fruits, cut smaller veggies, and slice slippery things like garlic cloves and grapes.
 Don't use it for cutting and slicing meat though - you have the Chef's knife for a reason, and you'd need to move a small knife back and forth too much.

 A utility knife is a mid-sized knife, usually around 4-7" long with a serrated (wavy) cutting edge.
 It's also usually a bit flexible.

 The utility knife sits in a weird spot: good at many things but great at none.

 Most people who bought (or received) a knife set have a utility knife, but usually a Chef's, paring, or bread knife is better for what you want to do.

 Take the advice from FuzzyChef at Cooking Stack Exchange: you can skip it if you don't have one.
 It's useful if you often cook with another person using the same set of knives, and, yes, it can cut a sandwich or tomato well!

 Every kitchen needs a serrated knife - and preferably a longer one!
 Long serrated knives – starting at 6" up to around 14" – are generally known as "bread knives".

 Bread knives are long and mostly rigid.
 If you don't have one yet, I suggest getting one on the longer side, 12" or 14".

-Befitting their nickname, long serrated knives are excellent for cutting bread and cakes.
+Befitting their nickname, long serrated knives are excellent for cutting bread and cakes (see my roundup of bread slicers, here).
 I also use mine sometimes to carve meats.
 They’re also amazing for cutting harder things, such as pineapples or not-quite-defrosted meats.